Selecting Deer and Elk Hair for Fly Tying

 Deer Body Hair

-Deer hair from the body is coarser than belly hair and is ideal for patterns like the Deer Hair Popper and the Muddler Minnow.
+Deer hair from the body is coarser than belly hair and is ideal for patterns like deer hair poppers and muddler minnows.
 It offers excellent buoyancy and can create a substantial, bushy body on the fly.
+Look for hair that is relatively straight, and ensure the length is appropriate for the size of the fly you're tying.

 Bucktail